Stalita taenaria: Males

 Males of this species are approximately 6.7 millimetres long.
 They have densely haired and oval opisthosoma (abdomen) which is of bright ivory colour.
 Their legs are reddish-brown and covered with many characteristic spines which are located only on a spider's tibial and femoral part of a leg.
 A spider has a flattened prosoma (cephalothorax) of dark rusty-brown colour.
 Bulbs of their pedipalps are quite long and shaped nearly cylindrical; they end with many long teeth.
 A peak of the embolus is claw-shaped.

 Females

 Females of this species are a bit bigger, usually reaching from 7 to 9 millimetres of length, with their prosoma reaching from 3.2 to 3.7 millimetres.
-A female's mouth parts, the chelicerae, consist of a promargin with three and retromargin containing only one teeth.
+A female's mouth parts, the chelicerae, consist of a promargin with three and retromargin containing only one tooth.
 A characteristic of females is also a vulva, which has T-shaped anterior part.